mohasnik/x-heep/docs/source/FPGA/Petalinux_VPK180.md

 ## Add OpenOCD Package

-In order to program VPK180 you need OpenOCD to interact with JTAG and download the elf file to X-HEEP.
-However, this package does not exist in Petalinux packages, and requires additional steps in the Yokto to download and build this package in your linux .
+In order to program VPK180 you need OpenOCD to interact with JTAG and flash the `main.elf` file to X-HEEP.
+However, this package does not exist in Petalinux packages, and requires additional steps in Yocto to download and build this package in your linux .
 In order to do so, do the followings :

 1. Create this directory: